Updated Feb. 15, 2018 - but including the public comments (at the end) made in response to the original post.

 This post is intended for people who are interested in the details of ecological restoration.
-It consists of five “cases” – with photos that exhibit problems or opportunities accompanied by comments on possible solutions.
+It consists of five “cases” – with photos that exhibit problems or opportunities and comments on possible solutions.

 First, a definition of a word used often below:

-conservative – a species that is most common under natural conditions – and rarely is found away from them.
-In ancient prairies, the conservatives are among the most common plants.
+conservative – a species that is most common under long-evolved natural conditions – and rarely is found away from them.
+In fine prairie remnants, the conservatives are among the most common plants.
 In most “restored” or degraded prairies, they are rare or non-existent.
-There’s a longer note on conservative plants at the end of this post.
+A more detailed note on conservatives is at the end of this post.

-Diagnosis: Weeds under control.
+Diagnosis: Weeds here are under control.
 Yet few conservative species are established.
-Most of what we’re seeing here are short termers – species that will give way to others, for better or ill, before long.
+Most of what’s here are short termers – species likely to mostly give way to others, for better or ill, before long.
 The early goldenrod, for example will likely be replaced excessively by big bluestem (present now in small numbers) if nothing is done but burn.

-Prescription: Broadcast seed of conservative species.
+2014 Prescription: Broadcast seed of conservative species.
 Especially important are little bluestem and prairie dropseed – to head off the big bluestem.
-Sow seed of most difficult to establish species in the early goldenrod areas for best results.
+One place to sow seed of conservative species is the denser early goldenrod areas.
+These areas are ready.

-Patches like this strike me as the very most receptive to our most prized conservative seed.
+Patches like the one shown above strike me as receptive to our most-prized conservative seed.
 There is currently little aggressive tall grass here.
 The commonest plants shown (early goldenrod, black-eyed Susan, fleabane) are among the quickest to move out of the way for quality species.
 Sow such classy species as cream false indigo, Leiberg’s panic grass, white and purple prairie clovers, prairie dropseed, alumroot, shooting star, prairie gentian, yellow stargrass, prairie cinquefoil, etc.

 Case 1B: close-up area 2

-This patch shows quite a bit of young big bluestem along with many young ash trees and dogwood shrubs.
-A patch like this may be somewhat less prime for new seed.
-Given how little seed we have of the high conservatives, we should seed this area sparingly.
-Perhaps it’s a place to add somewhat aggressive species like rattlesnake master, prairie dock, compass plant – to increase the diversity of niches that the high conservatives will use to gradually become established from nearby over the decades.
+This patch shows quite a bit of young big bluestem, dense patches of mountain mint, young ash trees, and dogwood shrubs.
+A patch like this may be less prime for conservative seed.
+Given how little seed we have of the high conservatives, we might want to seed this area sparingly.
+Perhaps it’s a place to add somewhat aggressive species like rattlesnake master, prairie dock, and compass plant – to increase the diversity of niches that the high conservatives will use to gradually become established from better areas nearby over the decades.